The Human Centipede 2 (Full Sequence): Plot

-In the tollbooth of a parking garage in East London, Martin Lomax is watching The Human Centipede (First Sequence) on his laptop, a film he is obsessed with.
+In the tollbooth of a parking garage in East London, Martin Lomax is watching The Human Centipede (First Sequence), a film he is obsessed with, on his laptop.
 Short, obese, asthmatic, and mentally challenged, Martin lives in an unkempt council flat with his emotionally abusive mother, who blames him for having his father put in prison for physically, psychologically, and sexually abusing Martin when he was a boy.
 Dr. Sebring, Martin's psychiatrist, touches him inappropriately and prescribes him heavy medication.
 Martin keeps a pet centipede.

-In an appointment with Dr. Sebring at home, Mrs. Lomax talks about her son’s unsettling discussion about creating a twelve-person centipede.
-Dr. Sebring says that Martin’s obsession with a twelve-person centipede and centipedes in general is a "phase", relating the pain of a centipede’s bite and phallic shape to the sexual abuse he endured at the hands of his father.
+In an appointment with Dr. Sebring at home, Mrs. Lomax talks about her son's unsettling discussion about creating a twelve-person centipede.
+Dr. Sebring says that Martin's obsession with a twelve-person centipede and centipedes in general is a "phase", relating the pain of a centipede's bite and phallic shape to the sexual abuse he endured at the hands of his father.
 Mrs. Lomax remains resentful and apathetic towards Martin.

-Martin acquires a dingy warehouse after killing the owner and lessor, and begins abducting people to use for a twelve-person human centipede.
-His victims include, but are not limited to: Ian, an aggressive young man and his girlfriend Kim (who Martin is attracted to); Alan, a businessman; Tim, a rich man and his pregnant wife Rachel; Valerie and Karrie, two drunk girls who catch Martin masturbating with sandpaper; and a man named Greg.
+Martin acquires a dingy warehouse after killing the owner and landlord, and begins abducting people to use for a twelve-person human centipede.
+His victims include a young couple, a man and his pregnant wife, and two drunk girls who catch Martin masturbating with sandpaper.
 Martin's mother finds and destroys his scrapbook in disgust after unsuccessfully attempting a murder-suicide.
-When Mrs. Lomax attempts to dispose of his centipede, Martin kills her by bludgeoning her head with a crowbar.
-He then lures his detested neighbour, Dick, to the scene, before shooting and kidnapping him.
+When Mrs. Lomax attempts to dispose of his centipede, Martin throws his centipede on her face, which bites her.
+After killing her by bludgeoning her head with a crowbar, Martin then lures his detested neighbour, Dick, to the scene, before shooting and kidnapping him.

-Back at the tollbooth, Martin catches on one of the CCTV security cameras Dr. Sebring and a cabbie named Paul having sex with a prostitute named Candy.
-Martin kills Sebring in a fit of rage and abducts both Paul and Candy.
-Martin's final victim is Ashlynn Yennie, the actress who played Jenny in The Human Centipede, whom Martin lures under false pretenses of being Quentin Tarantino’s casting agent.
+Back at the tollbooth, Martin catches on one of the CCTV security cameras Dr. Sebring and a taxicab driver having sex with a prostitute.
+Martin kills Sebring in a fit of rage and abducts the others.
+Martin's final victim is Ashlynn Yennie, the actress who played Jenny in The Human Centipede, whom Martin lures under false pretenses of being Quentin Tarantino's casting agent.